thewca/wca-regulations/wca-guidelines.md

 - 4f+) [RECOMMENDATION] The WCA Delegate should generate sufficient scramble sequences for the entire competition ahead of time, including spare scramble sequences for extra attempts.
 - 4f++) [REMINDER] If the WCA Delegate generates any additional scramble sequences during the competition, the scramble sequences must be saved.
 - 4g+) [RECOMMENDATION] For Multi-Blind Solving, after scrambling all the cubes, the scrambler must verify there are no duplicate scrambles.
-- 4g2+) [CLARIFICATION] The scrambler must still verify that the Clock is scrambled correctly.
-- 4g2++) [CLARIFICATION] If the Clock falls over during uncovering, an extra must be given.
-- 4g2+++) [RECOMMENDATION] The scrambler should leave score sheets outside the cube cover instead of placing them inside the cube cover.

 ## <article-5><puzzle-defects><puzzledefects> Article 5: Puzzle Defects